The first page of The Alphabet, Oahu, Hawaii : Mission Press, 1822. Catalog record

 Engravings

-Students at Lahainaluna Seminary, local Hawaiians, and missionaries taught themselves how to do copperplate engraving and printing, and between 1834 and 1844 they created dozens of engravings.
-Some of the most striking and technically skilled examples of Hawaiian printing, the engravings include maps, landscape views, portraits, and depictions of native floral as both book illustrations and as separately published prints.
+Students at Lahainaluna Seminary, along with local Hawaiians and missionaries, largely taught themselves copperplate engraving and printing.
+Between 1834 and 1844 they created dozens of engravings.
+Some of the most striking and technically skilled examples of Hawaiian printing, these engravings include maps, landscape views, portraits, and depictions of native floral as both book illustrations and as separately published prints.

 For more information, see David W. Forbes.
 Engraved at Lahainaluna: A History of Printmaking by Hawaiians at the Lahainaluna Seminary, 1834 to 1844, with a descriptive catalogue of all known views, maps, and portraits.
 (Honolulu, Hawaii, 2012).